zhouhaoyang1768/SPH/README.md

 This project was tested on WSL Ubuntu.

-To complie this project, run 'make' and './sph'
+To run this project, open up a command prompt and run 'make' and './sph'

 After it is opened, it will create a scene with a up made of wall particles.
 Left click to spawn water particles, and right click to remove wall particles.